pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 - Paste the OpenShift Administration Console url into a web browser.
 The admin console url for my cluster looks like this - https://console-openshift-console.apps.ocp4.example.com.

-- At admin console, click the cluster-users button and on the next screen provide your username and password, and then click the blue Log in button.
+- At the admin console, click the cluster-users button and on the next screen provide your username and password, and then click the blue Log in button.
 For this part of the tutorial we are going to login as the developer.

 ![OpenShift Administrator Console Splash Screen](images/OCP08.png)